Mario Kart 8 Deluxe Tops the French Charts

 Ring Fit Adventure (NS) is in second place, while Animal Crossing: New Horizons (NS) is in third place.
-FIFA 21 (PS4) is in fourth place and Call of Duty: Black Ops Cold War (PS4) is in fifth place.
+Ghost of Tsushima (PS4) is in fourth place and FIFA 21 (PS4) is in fifth place.

 Top sellers per system were as follows: